Kirushik-kir/authorize/README.md

 In case of unsuccess with docker follow this commands:
 <p> -open the root folder of the project and run this command to create a new DB and tables </p>
 <pre>php artisan make:database</pre>
-After? run the server with command
+After, run the server with command
 <pre>php artisan serve</pre>
+<p>now the server is running on 127.0.0.1:8000</p>

+## Review

+At first we need to register some user.
+Try this command in Postman:

 ## Finishing the review